Coy Stewart: Acting career

 In, January 2012, Coy's father, Derek Stewart, published a non-fiction book titled The Unlikely Journey that chronicles Coy's journey into the entertainment business.

 He played the role of Troy Dixon in the Nickelodeon series Bella and the Bulldogs.
 He starred as Xavier in the 2016 comedy horror web series WTH: Welcome to Howler.
 In August 2017, Coy Stewart played the primary role in the music video and short film of the song "1-800-273-8255" by rapper Logic which deals with the issues of homosexuality and suicide.
 In November 2017, it was announced that Stewart had been cast in Agents of S.H.I.E.L.D. as a young Inhuman called Flint.
 In late 2018, Stewart was cast in a recurring role on the Netflix sitcom Mr. Iglesias.

+Musical career

-Stewart, along with friend Tyrel Jackson Williams and girlfriend Jadagrace, formed the music collective "Grouptherapy" (stylized as "grouptherapy.").
-On April 1, 2020, the collective released their debut EP entitled this is not the album.
-The collective later released their debut mixtape, there goes the neighborhood.
-October 30, 2020.
+Stewart, along with friend Tyrel Jackson Williams and Jadagrace, formed the music collective "Grouptherapy".
+On April 1, 2020, the collective released their debut EP entitled this is not the album. and later released their debut mixtape, there goes the neighborhood. on October 30, 2020.
+The trio released their debut album, "I Was Mature for my Age, But I Was Still a Child" on June 27, 2023.